Panton99/genome-sequence/README.md

 ```

    #Conclusion
-    - Biological information shows large amount of size such as whole genome sequencing,
+    <br>- Biological information shows large amount of size such as whole genome sequencing,
-      which involves algorithms and programming skills in analyzing, transferring data, and storing data.
+      <br>which involves algorithms and programming skills in analyzing, transferring data, and storing data.
-    - The workload was distributed across multiple threads, allowing the program to create better use of the available resources.
+    <br>- The workload was distributed across multiple threads, allowing the program to create better use of the available resources.
-    - Multi-threading can lead to significant performance improvement when dealing with a large amount of size in limited time and space.
+    <br>- Multi-threading can lead to significant performance improvement when dealing with a large amount of size in limited time and space.